Andrei Martynenko

 Key engineering aspects

-• gRPC service-to-service communication with a gateway layer (Envoy)
+• gRPC service-to-service communication

-• Async notifications and side-effects isolated from the order hot path
+• Async side-effects isolated from hot paths

 Tech stack